 Yet while the dynamics and characteristics of Whitney’s application make reference to basic architectural structures, his light, free, and rapid application subverts any implication of gravity.
 Reveling in the improvisational alchemy at play in his compositions, Whitney also skirts any claim to a personal theory of color: “I like to leave it as pure magic,” he states.
 “People say the color does this, or the color does that.
 And I say the color does what it does.”

-Whitney lives and works in New York City and Parma, Italy, and is currently Professor Emeritus of Painting and Drawing at Tyler School of Art and Architecture, Temple University, Philadelphia.
+Whitney lives and works in Bridgehampton, New York, and Parma, Italy, and is currently Professor Emeritus of Painting and Drawing at Tyler School of Art and Architecture, Temple University, Philadelphia.
 His work is included in public collections including those of the Metropolitan Museum of Art, New York; Whitney Museum of American Art, New York; Philadelphia Museum of Art; High Museum of Art, Atlanta; and National Gallery of Canada, Ottawa.
-Dance the Orange, a retrospective of his work, opened at the Studio Museum in Harlem, New York, in 2015; he has also been the subject of solo exhibitions at institutions including A.A.M.
-Architettura Arte Moderna, Rome (2004), and the Modern Art Museum of Fort Worth, Texas (2017).
+Dance the Orange, a retrospective of his work, opened at the Studio Museum in Harlem, New York, in 2015; he has also had solo exhibitions at institutions including the Modern Art Museum of Fort Worth, Texas (2017), and Palazzo Tiepolo Passi, Venice, Italy (2022).
 In 2017 he participated in Documenta 14 in Athens and Kassel, Germany.